cyanxiao/nimblog/static/how-to-use.md

 ```

 > **Note**
-> If you want to try it in other online editor like StackBlitz, make sure to turn off preffier or formatter so that Markdown content in HTML will not be destructed.
+> If you want to try it in other online editor like StackBlitz, make sure to turn off prettier or formatter so that Markdown content in HTML will not be destructed.